Qarik-Group/demo-cf-mgmt-deployments/README.md

 Take a look here for example: https://github.com/starkandwayne/demo-cf-mgmt-deployments/tree/main/config/cf-mgmt-org

 #### Create user in org/space
+Same steps are for org or space, just modify space config vs org config ;-)\
 First we need to create a new user in UAA or have connected LDAP.\
 If you are using LDAP, just configure user in `ldap.yml` as docs says.\